TandonDevOps/IndraABM/tutorial/tutorial_handle_props.md

 We ensure the attribute `val` to be the same type as the input `atype` (do type casting if necessary).
 We simply retrieve the value of all other attributes and initialize an instance of class `Prop`.

 After this, we finally dit it!
-We now have `self.props()` with all the values we set either directly by passing the dictionary or from the configuration file.
+We now have `self.props` with all the values we set either directly by passing the dictionary or from the configuration file.
+`screen go back to segregation.py.handle_props()`
+Let's go all the way back.
+Now, we can get values of the parameters.
+`screen on lib/model.py.get_prop()`
+We actually do not retrieve value directly from `self.props` but call a method in the class called `self.get_prop()` to hide the `self.props` because we want it to be read-only to cause less trouble.
+Passing the name of the parameter into `self.get_prop(prop_nm)` and get the value.
+In segregation model, we need to get the density of each group and calculate the area by the width and height.
+Then we can set the number of members of each group.

+Up to now, I believe you have got the spirit of how `handle_porps()` works.
+Let's move on and see its effect.

 ## Play around with handle props
 `hover over def handle_props`
-Last time in the general tutorial, we talked about how we can specify parameters through `[MODEL_NAME].props.json` file with user questions.
+Last time in the general tutorial, we present how we can specify parameters with user questions in the presentation of forest_fire model.
-This time, we will introduce another approach for specifying props, which is through the `handle_props()` function inside the model python file.
+But we simply set constant values for the parameters in the transformation from basic model to segregation model since it is more straightforward way to set parameters.
+After all the explanations above, it is a good time to put it into practice and see how it goes.
-If we don't want to assign a direct value to a parameter but rather compute the values maybe from other properties, this would be the perfect approach that you are looking for.
+If we don't want to assign a constant value to a parameter but rather from a configurable file and maybe even compute the values by other properties, this would be the perfect approach that you are looking for.

 ```
 """